 But at 3:25 am, armed with black scarves, homemade glue, brooms and emergency safety routes, they were ready.

-The women hurried towards what they saw as an act of guerilla art-fare.
+The women hurried towards what they saw as an act of guerrilla art-fare.

 Volunteers hailing from Sierra Leone, Germany, Haiti, Morocco and Greece recently teamed up in Paris to participate in an extension of the French photographer JR’s ‘Inside Out Project’.
 Titled “Burning Borders and Building Bridges,” blown-up photographs of young men from the Folorunsho Collective in Freetown, Sierra Leone were plastered across the luxury retailers of the Parisian Avenue Montaigne.